-Mr. Noel Hopkins is our new Chairman of the Finance Committee for 1974

-We are sorry to lose from the Board the services of Professor Selby

-We are sorry to lose from the Board the services of Professor Selby Smith after a short but very valuable time with us.
+Mr. Noel Hopkins is our new Chairman of the Finance Committee We are sorry to lose from the Board the services of Professor Selby

 We welcome to the Board Mr. John Edwards.

+We welcome to the Board Mr. John Edwards.

 Tonight we sit in the new Assembly Hall-Gymnasium which has only just been completed (together with the long overdue sealing of the car park) at a cost in excess of \$100,000.00.

-Together with the Chapel this represents the practical fulfilment of the split of our time mains a page for the divelopment of the the spirit of our two major appeals for the development of the Queenborough site.
+Together with the Chapel this represents the practical fulfilment of the safety of our transport of the safety of the spirit of our two major appeals for the development of the

-When the Palfreyman family can all be present we shall hold another ceremony at which a plaque will be placed in this building, in recogniton of the contribution to sport and to the school by the Palfreyman family; and this gymnasium will be called the
+When the Palfreyman family can all be present we shall hold another ceremony at which a plaque will be placed in this building, in recogniton of the contribution to sport and to the school by the

+Palfreyman family; and this gymnasium will be called the Palfreyman Gymnasium

-Palfreyman Gymnasium Much still remains to be done and I instance the following, not in order of priority, but to indicate that although we have reached an important milestone, the developmental road still stretches out of the Board and to him must go a large measure of the credit for the current high standing and success of the Hutchins School.
-Mr. Dennis Turner, our Bursar and Board Secretary runs a tight ship and is actively encouraged in these endeavours.
-The Staff aim at excellence in the many and varied activities in which they lead our students and through the Headmaster have our fullest support
+Much still remains to be done and I instance the following, not in order of priority, but to indicate that although we have reached an important milestone, the developmental road still stretches out of the Board and to him must go a large measure of the credit for the current high standing and success of the Hutchins School.
+Mr. Dennis Turner, our Bursar and Board Secretary runs a #ght ship and is actively encouraged in these endeavours.